canarybit/cc-docs/docs/products/inspector.md

 In addition to Confidential VMs, CanaryBit Inspector can attest confidential containers/pods, no matter if they are managed by an orchestration service (e.g. Azure AKS or AWS EKS) or a specific container platform.

-[CanaryBit Surveyor](./surveyor.md) helps to correctly configure the containerisation platform and enforces Remote Attestation for confidential containers/pods.
+[CanaryBit Surveyor](./surveyor.md) helps to correctly configure the containerisation platform and enforces CanaryBit Inspector remote attestation, for confidential containers/pods.

 ## Apply custom policies